Javi-Gallego/FSD_Proyecto2/README.md

 - **Add a channels list** -
 - **Solve channel restart** - When you close the menu the video of the channel restarts, it would be better to play it without interruptions
+- **Responsive design** - Although it includes a responsive design it can improve a lot.
+- **Videos from the start** - In the first version of the TV all the videos were loaded at once and you could change between them.
+The one you were watching had the "visible" class and the other ones the "oculto" class.
+That was good because you could pause the video, switch channels and then return to a channel you already watched and start playing where you stopped.
+In the actual version you only load the video you are watching, it is ligther to load but on the other hand you have to watch from the start each time you change channels.
+Maybe it is a good idea to save at least the last channel so it is more tv like if you return to it.